 Significant injury such as from impact sports or a road traffic collision can cause vertebral fractures.
 Pathological fractures relate to either very mild injury or no particular injury at all.
 They occur because of poor bone health, and alert a doctor to an underlying problem that needs investigating, such as cancer.
 Compression fractures usually occur as a consequence of spinal osteoporosis, where the bone loses density and becomes more crumbly, making it vulnerable to fractures.

-Kidneys comes in pairs and sit on either side of the back, by the flank.
+We have a pair of kidneys with each one sitting on either side of the back, by the flank.
 A kidney infection called pyelonephritis can cause kidney pain, where you may also have blood in your urine, passing it with more urgency or frequency, and a fever.
 Kidney stones can also cause a searing back and abdominal pain, usually leaving you doubled over in spasms, and they can cause blood in the urine.

 Much less commonly, a spinal abscess from bacteria or tuberculosis (TB) can cause back pain and a reluctance to move the back, possibly with a fever.